-- They make sure you get the care you need to stay healthy.
+- They makes sure you get the care you need to stay healthy.
 They also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must use your primary care provider before you use any other health care provider. - Refer to Chapter 3 for information about getting care from primary care providers.

-Prior authorization: An approval from Amerigroup STAR+PLUS MMP you must get before you can get a specific service or drug or use an out-of-network provider.
+Prior authorization (PA): An approval from Amerigroup STAR+PLUS MMP you must get before you can get a specific service or drug or use an out-of-network provider.
 Amerigroup STAR+PLUS MMP may not cover the service or drug if you don't get approval.

-Some network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
+Some network medical services are covered only if your doctor or other network provider gets PA from our plan.

-Covered services that need our plan's prior authorization are marked in the Benefits Chart in Chapter 4.
+Covered services that need our plan's PA are marked in the Benefits Chart in Chapter 4.

-Some drugs are covered only if you get prior authorization from us.
+Some drugs are covered only if you get PA from us.

-Covered drugs that need our plan's prior authorization are marked in the List of Covered Drugs.
+• Covered drugs that need our plan's PA are marked in the List of Covered Drugs.